feres99/lifechurchomaha.org/wp-content/plugins/add-link-to-facebook/readme.txt

 = U38 I see HTML / shortcodes on Facebook =

-Try enabling one of these options on the plugin settings tab *Admin*:
+Try disabling one of these options on the plugin settings tab *Admin*:

 * *Do not execute shortcodes for texts*
 * *Do not execute filters for texts*